ManishaM091/Excel_Netflix_EDA/README.md

 ## Tools and Techniques Used

 ### Excel
-- **Data Cleaning**: Removed extra empty columns and handled missing values using Excel functions and tools.
+- **Data Cleaning**: Removed extra empty columns and handled missing values using Excel functions such as power query and tools.
 - **Column Addition**: Added new columns such as `Year_added` and `Month_added` using `YEAR()` and `MONTH()` functions.
 - **Data Processing**: Used Excel functions like `IF()`, `ISNULL()`, and text functions to process and clean data.
 - **Pivot Tables**: Created pivot tables to summarize data and perform exploratory data analysis.